Harshfeudal-Coding/Yuuki-Asuna/README.md

 # Yuuki-Asuna
- The C++ Discord bot, developed by Harshfeudal#0001. <br />
+ The C++ Discord bot, developed by Harshfeudal#0001. <br /> <br />
+ __Note:__
- __Note:__ Yuuki Asuna#8388 avatar was collected from the Internet.
+- Yuuki Asuna#8388 avatar was collected from the Internet.
 If it’s your art the please DM me on Discord for imagine source.
+- This respiratory is developed using Visual Studio 2022, `x64` and `Released` version.

 ## Attention
 - This respiratory is under-construction!
 I'll update it as soon as possible :>